 Undergraduate and graduate degree from an accredited college or university Competitive GPA Valid provisional or standard New Jersey or equivalent out-of-state instructional or educational services certificate.
-Applicants typically provide documentation evidencing completion of three years of educational experience under a valid provisional or standard New Jersey or equivalent out-of-state certificate.
+Documentation evidencing completion of three years of educational experience under a valid provisional or standard New Jersey or equivalent out-of-state certificate.
 Evidence of leadership ability and experience A personal interview with selected faculty members Other factors, including strength of letters of recommendation, motivation and readiness to pursue graduate study, and equity considerations (individuals who will increase the diversity of the graduate students in the program are especially encouraged to apply) Eligibility Requirements for New Jersey Principal License (for U.S. Citizens): Successful completion of master's or post-master's program Documentation evidencing completion of five years of successful educational experience under a valid provisional or standard New Jersey or equivalent out-of-state certificate (NJAC 6A:9-12.5) Pass a state-approved examination File application for certification with the TCNJ STEP office Program Requirements:

-†CURR 514/Curriculum Theory and Practice

-EDAD 525/Introduction to Educational Leadership

-EDFN 520/Leadership for Social Justice

-CURR 555/Advanced Study of Curriculum Development for Children and Adolescents

-†SUPV 520/Staff Supervision

-EDAD 540/School Finance and Resource Management

-EDAD 572/School Law

-†EDAD 617/Advanced School Leadership: Supervision/Admin

-EDAD 691/Principalship I

-EDAD 692/Principalship II

-EDAD 693/Principalship III

-†These courses may be applied toward the Supervisor Certification, provided the candidate meets all requirements of the current New Jersey Administrative Code
+†CURR 514/Curriculum Theory and Practice EDAD 525/Introduction to Educational Leadership EDFN 520/Leadership for Social Justice †CURR 555/Contextual Issues in Curriculum Development for Children and Adolescents †SUPV 520/Staff Supervision EDAD 540/School Finance and Resource Management EDAD 572/School Law †EDAD 617/Organizational Leadership and Supervision EDAD 691/Principalship I EDAD 692/Principalship II EDAD 693/Principalship III †These courses may be applied toward the Supervisor Certification, provided the candidate meets all requirements of the current New Jersey Administrative Code Educational Leadership Certificate Program (EDAD_CER01) The Educational Leadership Certificate program develops key leadership skills in early career teachers.
+This program leads only to a TCNJ certificate.
+Teachers with three or more years of experience seeking state certification should apply to the Master of Education in Educational Leadership or the Post-Master's Certification Program in Educational Leadership.
+Admission Requirements: